adolfoeliazat/Tinderella/README.md

 * To "Dislike" a shoe: Swipt left or Click on ![X](https://github.com/virginiayung/Tinderella_Capstone_Project/blob/master/Others/tiny_dislike_icon.png) button.

 * Result: all images that user "Liked" will appear along with new recommendations!
 ..* User can click on the "link" button and the original product page is opened in a new tab.
 ..* User can also click on the "pinit" button to pin image to Pinterest.
-* After results are loaded, if user wishes to start over, scroll to bottom to click on "Start Over".
+* After results are loaded, if the user wishes to start over, scroll to bottom to click on "Start Over".

 ### Motivation